KiyomizuSuzu/FileOrFolderInUse/README.md

 # FileInUse
-This is a [WinForms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/overview) Graphical User Interface written in C# that integrates the [Microsoft's Sysinternals Handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) to identify processes using a file or directory.
+This is a [WinForms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/overview) Graphical User Interface made in C# that integrates the [Microsoft's Sysinternals Handle](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) to identify processes using a file or directory.

 ### To build the source code
 Ensure you have .NET 10 SDK installed from https://dotnet.microsoft.com/en-us/download/dotnet/10.0